alcidesrh/laravel-generic-resource/readme.md

 <br>

-**Important:** In order to return nested relations data it is require make the query through the model's Facade.
+**Important:** In order to return nested relations data it is required make the query through the model's Facade.

 ```php
     // this will work